elliot-d-kim/long-covid-prediction/README.md

 ### Analyzing Risk Factors

 To find the most significant risk factors, we compared the potential risk factors by their **Gini feature importance**.
-Among the sociodemographic and clinical factors in our analysis, the top risk factor for Long COVID was **severity of COVID in its acute stage**.
+Among the sociodemographic and clinical factors in our analysis, the top risk factor for long COVID was **severity of COVID in its acute stage**.

 ![image](<./paper/Figure6.jpeg>)